ferborva/ember-full-skeleton/README.md

 # Flame Stack

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+WIP - Main Documentation page is being built & project services still under development

+Flame Stack is a 'glued-up' solution for speedy webApp development.
+As Ember enthusiasts we firmly bid on Tomster's framework for all our projects and this wasn't going to be any different.
+Backed up by Firebase and dabbed with a sweet touch of animations and material design, the Flame Stack calls at your door to become a useful tool when you want to prototype solutions or build small, rich apps in no time.

+Tecnologías included in the Stack:
+* Ember 2.0.0
+* Ember Data 2.0.0
+* Firebase
+* Materialize
+* Animate.css
+* ember-cli-i18n
+* jQuery 1.11

-LOOK AT THE 'Tutorial.md' file to see the steps followed to get this scaffold layed out.
+(LOOK AT THE 'Tutorial.md' file to see the steps followed to get this scaffold layed out.)

 ## Prerequisites